-The information listed below provides a general outline of the soil types on the tracts proposed for sale.
-USDA - NRCS soil survey indicated Land Capability Classification for Section 21, T36N, R5E is 7E-100% soils.
-The 7E soils consisting of 40.00 acres is currently utilized for grazing.
-The 7E class of soils are not suitable for small grain crop production.
-This tract would not meet current DNRC breaking criteria as the soil types would not support small grain production.
-USDA - NRCS soil survey indicated Land Capability Classification for Section 23, T36N, R5E is 4E-75% and 7E-25% soils.
-The 4E and 7E soils consisting of 40.00 acres are currently utilized for grazing.
-The 7E class of soils is generally not suitable for small grain crop production.
-This tract would not meet current DNRC breaking criteria as the soil types are comingled and would not support small grain production.
-USDA - NRCS soil survey indicated Land Capability Classification for Section 27, T36N, R5E is 7E-100% soils.
-The 7E soils consisting of 40.00 acres is currently utilized for grazing.
-The 7E class of soils are not suitable for small grain crop production.
-This tract would not meet current DNRC breaking criteria as the soil types would not support small grain production. ("If properly managed, soils in classes 1, 2, 3, 4 are suitable for the mechanized production of commonly grown field crops and for pasture and woodland.
+The information listed below provides a general outline of the soil types on the tract proposed for sale.
+USDA - NRCS soil survey indicated Land Capability Classification for Section 33, T29N, R8W is 4E-15%, 6E-60%, and 7E-25% soils.
+The 4E, 6E, and 7E soils consisting of 40.00 acres are currently utilized for grazing.
+The 6E and 7E class of soils are generally not suitable for small grain crop production.
+This tract would not meet current DNRC breaking criteria as the soil types are comingled and would not support small grain production. ("If properly managed, soils in classes 1, 2, 3, 4 are suitable for the mechanized production of commonly grown field crops and for pasture and woodland.
 The degree of the soil limitations affecting the production of cultivated crops increases progressively from class 1 to class 5.
 The limitations can affect levels of production and the risk of permanent soil deterioration caused by erosion and other factors.
 Soils in classes 5, 6, 7 are generally not suitable for mechanized productions without special management.
 Capability subclasses indicate the dominant limitations in the class, E, shows that the main hazard is the risk of erosion unless a close growing plant cover is maintained.
 Capability subclasses indicate the dominant limitations in the class "S" shows that the soil is limited mainly because it is shallow, droughty, or stony.
 (From USDA-NRCS Soil Survey).

 Topography is rolling to steep slopes composed of native rangeland.
-Soils are stable due to permanent vegetation cover being maintained upon the tracts.
-These tracts are surrounded by native rangeland contained in large pastures used for grazing.
-It is unlikely these tracts would be broke for agricultural production in the future as they have been historically used as grazing land.
+Soils are stable due to permanent vegetation cover being maintained upon the tract.
+This tract is surrounded by native rangeland contained in large pastures used for grazing.
+It is unlikely this tract would be broke for agricultural production in the future as it has been historically used as grazing land.
 The proposal does not involve any on the ground disturbance, so there are no soil effect differences between the alternatives.
 It is expected that this land will be used for livestock grazing in the future.

-The State owns certain minerals under these parcels and would retain ownership of these mineral rights if the tracts are sold.
+The State owns certain minerals under this parcel and would retain ownership of these mineral rights if the tract is sold.